philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 A design principle I've narrowed in on is piggy packing on the z3 AST datatypes for my theorem datatypes.

-I was toying with making my own first order logic / higher order logic AST in python and then interpreting it into Z3.
+I [was toying](https://github.com/philzook58/knuckledragger/blob/c02b9521aafdc141364179119256955fcf37ef34/thoughts/knuckledrag2.py) with making my own first order logic / higher order logic AST in python and then interpreting it into Z3.
 So far, I think this is an unnecessary indirection and was just burning time, lines of code, and design energy to no benefit.
 Z3 already has a feature rich access api and maybe the only thing I would have added to my type is built in polymorphism/sort generics.

-This has the benefit that if you know how to write z3 python, you know how to write knuckeldragger.
+This has the benefit that if you know how to write z3 python, you know how to write knuckledragger.
 If you know smtlib, you know knuckledragger.
 And regardless of the fate of knuckledragger, these are useful skills.

+This has the downside of me having no control over how Z3 did things.
+I'm monkey patching in new functions onto ExprRef pretty often, which isn't great for python tooling and maybe tougher for reading by humans.
+Things that I would make attributes of a custom class or wrapper I'm instead sometimes putting into a global dictionary to be looked up (single dispatch overloading in particular I'm thinking of).

+On the whole I think the positives outweigh the negatives.

 # The Kernel

 <https://github.com/philzook58/knuckledragger/blob/main/knuckledragger/kernel.py>

 The core principle of knuckledragger is that it is just as thin as possible framework to chain calls to automated theorem provers in a principled way.
 By restricting our logic to more or less what the solvers already offer, we get a lot of distance and usability for free.
-The less code I write the better
+The less code I write the better.

-I have a lot of experience using z3 to model problems in python.
+I have a [lot of experience](https://colab.research.google.com/github/philzook58/z3_tutorial/blob/master/Z3%20Tutorial.ipynb) using z3 to model problems in python.
 I like it.
 However, there is a need to break it up.
 Z3 does not have a mechanism to distinguish between theorems to be proved and theorems proven.

-I had been considering signing Proofs cryptographically or other scams, but I've reverted to a pretty straightforward protected Proof datatype.
+I had been considering [signing Proofs cryptographically](https://www.philipzucker.com/python-itp/) or other scams, but I've reverted to a pretty straightforward protected Proof datatype.

 The details of what follows have been simplified a bit from what is actually in the library, which has more convenience and safety checks <https://github.com/philzook58/knuckledragger/blob/main/knuckledragger/kernel.py>